karlfreeman/karlfreeman/README.md

 # Hello :wave:

-I'm a product engineer based in London.
+I'm a software engineer based in London.
 I identify solutions to business problems through interactive design and development.
 I build scalable, tested products from start to finish, back to front: this is my passion.

 I enjoy programming day to day in Ruby/Rails, Elixir/Phoenix, Javascript/Ember and Elm.
 I would love to spend some time dabbling with Swift, Go and Rust.